Developer(s) – Cellar Door Games

 Originality – 6/10

-Let it never be dais that this game clearly has it’s influence in terms of both visual style and the basic premise of it’s gameplay.
-It even bears some resemblance to the same basic premise of many other video games before story was as much of a focus as it is today.
-It does however score points in terms of originality for it’s positive modifying of a very popular gaming formula, since no other game of it’s kind (that I’ve played anyway), has been able to offer such a huge amount of replay value.
+Let it never be dais that this game clearly has its influence in terms of both visual style and the basic premise of its gameplay.
+It even bears some resemblance to the same basic premise of many other video games before the story was as much of a focus as it is today.
+It does, however, score points in terms of originality for it’s positive modifying of a very popular gaming formula, since no other game of it’s kind (that I’ve played anyway), has been able to offer such a huge amount of replay value.

 To summarize, I would go so far as to say that Rogue Legacy is the greatest Metroidvania game I have ever played.
 It may sound like an extremely controversial opinion, but I’ve never played Super Metroid.
 But as it stands, this definitely tops the list as far as I’m concerned.